Do you need urgent help?

 Call Samaritans on 116 123 or email email@example.com

-For urgent non-life threatening mental health care contact NHS Choices.
+For urgent non-life threatening mental health care contact NHS Choices by calling 111.
 To access information about resources in your local area visit 111.nhs.uk or call 111 (NHS 111 Service)

 Non life threatening problems could be for example:

 - if someone has self-harmed but it does not appear to be life-threatening, or is talking about wanting to self-harm

 - an existing mental health problem where symptoms get worse

 - a mental health problem experienced for the first time